clcoffey/innershift.github.io/content/english/blog/25-11-11-Busy-ness-vs-Purpose.md

 ### The Addiction to Motion

 We chase status, recognition, and success.
-Every desire fulfilled gives birth to another.
-We want more every day.
-A bigger house, a newer car, the newest gadget.
+Every desire fulfilled gives birth to another — often shaped by [societal expectations](https://innershift.vercel.app/blog/herd-morality/) and the [success mask we wear](https://innershift.vercel.app/blog/success-mask-burnout/).
+We want more every day: a bigger house, a newer car, the newest gadget.
 The endless cycle leaves us empty inside.

 ---